Djibouti's “French Ethiopian” train

 Located just to the south of downtown Djibouti City, Djibouti-Ambouli International Airport (JIB) is the only international airport serving the country.
 Most flights into and out of the airport serve destinations in East Africa, although there are some flights to Europe and the Middle East.

-Airlines serving Djibouti-Ambouli International Airport: African Express Airways, Air France, Daallo Airlines, Djibouti Airlines, Ethiopian Airlines, Felix Airways, flydubai, Inter-Somalia, Jubba Airways, Kenya Airways, Turkish Airlines, and Yemenia Yemen Airways.
+Airlines serving Djibouti-Ambouli International Airport: African Express Airways, Air France, Daallo Airlines, Djibouti Airlines, Ethiopian Airlines, Felix Airways, flydubai, Inter-Somalia, Jubba Airways, Kenya Airways, Qatar Airways, Turkish Airlines, and Yemenia Yemen Airways.

 In April 2006 this Ferry sank off the coast of Djibouti killing 113 people.